lllyyysss77/AgentEvolver/games/README.md

 - **Avalon** – Hidden roles, logical inference, and deception
 - **Diplomacy** – Negotiation, alliances, and long-term strategy

+> 📸 *Web interface screenshots and gameplay animations will be added here.*

 ---

-### 📊 Evaluate AI Models at Scale
+### 2. Evaluate AI Models at Scale

 AgentEvolver provides a built-in evaluation framework to **systematically compare model performance**:

 - Run multiple games in parallel for statistically meaningful results
 - Control game settings and model assignments via configuration files
-- Automatically aggregate metrics such as win rates and role-based performance
-- Suitable for baseline comparison and ablation studies

-Evaluation results are summarized clearly in logs and terminal output.
+> 📊 *Example evaluation summaries and visualized results will be added here.*

 ---

-### 🎓 Train AI Agents (Coming Soon)
+### 3. Train AI Agents

 AgentEvolver is designed to support **end-to-end training of AI agents in social board games**, enabling agents to learn from interaction, feedback, and long-horizon outcomes.

-Planned capabilities include:

 - Training agents directly within game environments
-- Support for reinforcement learning–based methods (e.g., PPO, GRPO)
+- Support for reinforcement learning–based methods (e.g., GRPO)
-- Experience replay and multi-game training strategies
-- Flexible integration with different model backends

-Training workflows and scripts will be documented in future releases.
+> 📈 *Training curves, learning dynamics, and performance evolution plots will be added here.*

 ---